-When you see billionaire Ray Dalio announced to open a family office in Singapore, you know the opportunities and growth in this space is massive.
+When you see that billionaire Ray Dalio has announced to open a family office in Singapore, you know the opportunities and growth in this space will be massive.

-No doubt, the Singapore government has been very supportive.
-They have been making an effort to lure family offices and hedge funds.
-In January, Singapore introduced a legal structure called the Variable Capital Company (VCC), designed to attract the assets of fund managers and family offices.
-Furthermore, Singapore’s Global Investor Programme gives the uber-wealthy a pathway to permanent residence.
-With all the government push, in October, senior Minister Tharman Shanmugaratnam said there are an estimated 200 single-family offices in Singapore managing assets of about US$20bn.
+No doubt, the Singapore government has been very supportive, they have been making an effort to lure family offices and hedge funds into the city state.
+In January, Singapore introduced a legal structure named Variable Capital Company (VCC), designed to attract the assets of fund managers and family offices.
+Furthermore, Singapore’s Global Investor Programme gave the uber-wealthy a pathway to permanent residence.
+As a result of the governmental push, senior Minister Tharman Shanmugaratnam announced in October that there there is an estimate of 200 single-family offices in Singapore managing assets of about US$20bn.

-Firstly, billionaire tech tycoon James Dyson’s family office was hiring, recruited IT and front-office staff.
-Then, in March, we have billionaire Shu Ping – one of the founders of the world’s biggest chain of hotpot restaurant Haidilao International Holding opens family office in Singapore.
+Initially, it was billionaire tech tycoon James Dyson’s family office that was hiring, having recruited IT professionals and front-office staff.
+Subsequently, in March, billionaire Shu Ping – one of the founders of the world’s biggest chain of hotpot restaurant Haidilao International Holding, opened a family office in Singapore.

 Furthermore, multi-family offices have also been hiring.
-Kamet Capital Partners took on nine people during the middle part of this year; Hong Kong-based Raffles Family Office has expanded in Singapore this year with multiple senior hires.
+Kamet Capital Partners took on nine people during the midst of this year and the Hong Kong-based Raffles Family Office expanded their Singapore team in 2021 with multiple senior hires.

-2021 is expected to even grow stronger as more firms are launching – potentially including billionaire Ray Dalio’s family office.
+2021 is expected to even grow stronger as more firms prep and plan their launches – potentially including billionaire Ray Dalio’s family office.

-It sounds like it is harder for both hiring managers or candidates to find each other.
-“Not all hiring managers have time or know-how to find the best talent to join the team.
-Some of them don’t really enjoy the hiring process, as this is something extra on top of their daily work.
-And this is why we have our job,” said Zee.
+“Not all hiring managers have the time or the know-how to find the best talent to join the teams.
+Some may not even enjoy the hiring process, as this process can be an extra step on top of their daily tasks.
+This is why we have our job.” said Zee.

-“If you want to join the Dalio Family Office or another firm in Singapore, there will be jobs on offer next year across different functions.
-In the front office, demand will focus on relationship managers, discretionary portfolio managers, investment advisors, execution traders, private/public equity investment professionals, and ESG analysts,” said Zee.
+“If you want to join the Dalio Family Office or other expanding firms within Singapore, there will be emerging opportunities next year across various functions.
+Specifically in the front office, demand will focus on relationship managers, discretionary portfolio managers, investment advisors, execution traders, private/public equity investment professionals, and ESG analysts,” - Andrew Zee.

-To get more up-to-date news about the family office in Singapore or Asia, follow us on LinkedIn.
+To get more up-to-date news about family offices in Singapore and the rest of Asia, follow us on LinkedIn.